biribas/prefix-postfix-calculator/README.md

 # Prefix and Postfix Expression Calculator
 A terminal program that calculates mathematical expressions in prefix and postfix form.
+Made as a project for the university data structure course.

 ## Build
 ```bash